ihuntenator/tf-linux-vm-aws/README.md

 # Terraform deploy for AWS linux instance with tentacle

-Install the tentacle at same time as builf linux vm
+Install the tentacle at same time as build linux vm

 ## the tfvars file